fit-r2lab/demo-cefore/README.md

 * killall cefnetd; cefnetdstart

-Run on your machine:
+Run on your machine (in the demo-cefore directory):

-*  python3 ./mosaic-cefore.py -P a.b.c.d -s your_slice -l
+* ./mosaic-cefore.py -P a.b.c.d -s your_slice -l

 Then, wait for a few minutes, and when the script invites you to do so:

+Log to the R2lab faraday gateway:

+* ssh inria_myslice@faraday.inria.fr

-Run on the ns-3 R2lab node (fit32 by default):
+From faraday, log to the ns-3 R2lab node (fit32):

+* ssh root@fit32

+Then on this fit32 node, run:

 * /root/NS3/source/ns-3-dce/waf  --run dce-cefore-test

-Note that the log file will be at /root/NS3/source/ns-3-dce/files-3/tmp/cefgetstream-thuputLog-1262304001100000
+Note that the log file used to plot figures will be created at /root/NS3/source/ns-3-dce/files-3/tmp/cefgetstream-thuputLog-1262304001100000

 Then, run on the publisher container: